Account

 7. For the documents that are the most relevant, look at the other documents these documents have cited.
 This will help you discover other inventions that are similar to yours.

 Although it's great that these free patent search tools are available to anyone, a preliminary patent search can seem daunting to someone who isn't a patent expert.
-If you're still confused, it's best to find a patent lawyer.
+If you're still confused, it's best to Consult a Legal Pro.

 If you feel that you've done a successful patent search and your invention is new, serves a purpose, and is non-obvious, you're ready to start your provisional patent application.